-2. Minimize wasting and reusing
+2. Minimize wasting, reusing instead

 It can be even said for food that can promote more effective use of in many ways.
 For instance, kelp (Kombu) that makes stock (dashi) from can easily transformed into some preservable food boiled in soy source.
-By doing this, I could save not simply money, but also other stuffs such as plastic container and any additive and preservative that could have come with if I bought those at store.
+By doing this, I could save not simply money, but also other stuffs such as plastic container and any additive and preservative that could have come with if I bought those at a store.

 It is just fantastic, isn't it?